sdgilley/learn-tools/fix-the-problem.md

 If you can't do a quick fix, follow this process:

-1. If the file in question is the same as the one on the temp-fix branch, skip 2 and go on to step 3.
-(You'll see this information in the PR report.)
+1. If temp-fix has the same version of the file, skip to #2.
-1. If the file is not the same as on the temp-fix branch, check to see if the temp-fix branch is currently in use in azure-docs-pr.
-Search for ~/azureml-examples-temp-fix in our directory (on the main branch, after pulling from upstream main).
-Or run find-snippets. - it will report on all active branches in our docs.
-	1. If temp-fix is not in use, checkout the branch temp-fix in azureml-docs.
-Then pull from upstream main.
-Push your changes to upstream/temp-fix.
-This will update all the files in the temp-fix branch to the latest versions.
-	1. If temp-fix IS in use, you don't want to mess with other referenced files that haven't been fixed yet, so you can't just pull all of upstream main.
-In this case, COPY the file(s) from azureml-examples, **main branch** that are causing you to reject the PR.
-Checkout temp-fix in azureml-examples and paste those files into the branch.
-Push your changes to upstream/temp-fix.
-This will update the files in the temp-fix branch to the latest versions prior to the new PR.
+1. If temp-fix does not have the same version of the file, use the steps below to first [update the temp-fix branch](#temp-fix) in azureml-examples.
-1. Create a PR in azure-docs-pr to use **~/azureml-examples-temp-fix** instead of **~/azureml-examples-main** for the reference(s) to the problem file/id(s).
+<a name="three"></a> 1.
+Create a PR in azure-docs-pr to use **~/azureml-examples-temp-fix** instead of **~/azureml-examples-main** for the reference(s) to the problem file/id(s).
 1. Once your PR in azure-docs-pr is merged to main, you can approve the azureml-examples PR.
 > NOTE FOR RELEASE BRANCHES: During Build or Ignite, when there are release branches, this process is more complex.
 All those release branches also need your update.
 Coordinate with the Build/Ignite roadshow owner before you approve the PR.
 They'll need to sync main into the release branches before you can approve the original azureml-examples PR.
 1. Create a work item to update these articles to again use ~/azureml-examples-main after the azureml-examples PR has merged.
 We want to minimize the time that an article references a file on the temp-fix branch.

+### <a href="temp-fix"></a> Update the temp-fix branch

+Before updating, check to see if the temp-fix branch is currently in use in azure-docs-pr.
+Run `python GitHub/find-snippet.py` to see if the temp-fix is one of the active branches.

+* If temp-fix is NOT an active branch.

+    You just need to update the files in the temp-fix branch to the latest versions from the main branch.
+You can do this by pulling from upstream main.
+This will update all the files in the temp-fix branch to the latest versions.

+    1. In azureml-docs - checkout the branch temp-fix.
+    1. Pull from upstream main.
+    1. Commit changes in the branch.
+For the commit message, use "Update from main".
+    1. Push your changes to upstream/temp-fix.

+* If temp-fix IS an active branch.

+    You don't want to mess with other referenced files that haven't been fixed yet, so you can't just pull all of upstream main.
+Instead, add just the main branch version of the files that are causing the problem to the temp-fix branch:

+    1. Checkout the **main** branch in azureml-examples.
+    1. COPY the file(s) from the main brnch that are causing you to reject the PR.
+Stash them somewhere on your computer outside the azureml-examples repo.
+    1. Checkout the **temp-fix** branch in azureml-examples
+    1. Paste those files from main back to the temp-fix branch.
+At this point, the only changes in the temp-fix branch should be the files you just pasted in.
+    1. Commit in the changes to the temp-fix branch.
+For the commit message, reference the PR number that you are fixing.
+    1. Push your changes to upstream/temp-fix.
+This will update the files you want to reference in the temp-fix branch to their latest versions prior to the new PR.
+    1. Now proceed to step 3 above.

 ### Example